-In accordance with the Polish Building Law construction work may only be commenced upon obtaining a decision containing the building permit.
-A certain number of less important construction works (for instance: construction and repair of telecommunication networks, electric power networks, water supply, sewage and heating networks carried along existing routes or rebuilding and repair of roads, railway tracks and railway equipment) do not require a building permit, however the competent authorities must be notified of them.
+In accordance with Polish Building Law the construction work may only be commenced upon obtaining a decision containing the building permit.
+A certain number of less important construction works (for instance: construction and repair of telecommunication network, electric power network, water supply, sewage and heating networks carried along existing routes or rebuilding and repair of roads, railway tracks and railway equipment) shall not require the building permit, however the competent authorities must be usually notified of them.

-In some cases, prior to obtaining a building permit, an environmental decision should be obtained.
-These cases are specified in a government resolution dated 9 November 2010 on investments that may significantly affect the environment eg power plants, refineries, major roads, airports etc.
+In some cases prior to obtaining a building permit an environmental decision should be obtained.
+These cases are specified in the Ordinance of the Council of Ministers dated 10 September 2019 on investments that may significantly affect the environment eg power plants, refineries, major roads, airports etc.